Hernán Crespo: Chelsea

-Loan to A.C.
-Milan
+Loan to AC Milan

-After José Mourinho took over as Chelsea manager for the 2004–05 season, Crespo became surplus to Chelsea's plans following the arrival of Didier Drogba and was loaned to A.C.
-Milan, as requested by then-manager Carlo Ancelotti.
+After José Mourinho took over as Chelsea manager for the 2004–05 season, Crespo became surplus to Chelsea's plans following the arrival of Didier Drogba and was loaned to AC Milan, as requested by then-manager Carlo Ancelotti.
 He scored a total of ten league goals, and scored twice in the 2005 UEFA Champions League Final in a defeat to Liverpool.

 In scoring a Champions League goal with Milan, Crespo became the first player to score with five teams in the competition, doing so with each of the sides he had played for since moving from South America to Europe in 1996.

 Return to Chelsea

-After Chelsea's failed attempts to land a big-name striker during the summer of 2005, Mourinho needed competition for striker Didier Drogba and decided to recall Crespo from A.C.
-Milan, convincing him that he had a future in England.
+After Chelsea's failed attempts to land a big-name striker during the summer of 2005, Mourinho needed competition for Didier Drogba and decided to recall Crespo from Milan, convincing him that he had a future in England.
 Crespo made his first return appearance in a 2–1 FA Community Shield win over Arsenal.
 He scored his first league goal of 2005 against newly promoted Wigan Athletic in the 93rd minute of Chelsea's season opener in a 1–0 win, with a left foot curler into the top corner from 25 yards.
 The 2005–06 league title was Crespo's first league title victory in European football.

 Return to Inter Milan

 Second spell; loan from 2006 to 2008

-Though he scored 13 goals in all competitions and won the 2005–06 Premier League, Crespo requested a return to Italy in order to rejoin A.C.
-Milan, but Chelsea refused and announced that Crespo would remain a Chelsea player until the club accepted a suitable offer for him.
-On 7 August 2006, Crespo joined Inter on a two-year loan.
+Though he scored 13 goals in all competitions and won the 2005–06 Premier League, Crespo requested a return to Italy in order to rejoin Milan, but Chelsea refused and announced that Crespo would remain a Chelsea player until the club accepted a suitable offer for him.
+On 7 August 2006, Crespo re-joined Inter on a two-year loan.
 He scored his 125th Serie A goal against Siena on 2 December 2006, and his 200th career goal in Europe on 2 April 2007.
 On 13 May, Crespo scored a hat-trick to help Inter defeat Lazio 4–3 and win the Scudetto.